5 Ways to Experience Burlington

 A visit to Spencer Smith Park is a must for a walk on the promenade and to climb the stairs on the pier.
 Stop and take in the views of Lake Ontario while the kids play at the playground and in the warmer months, throw in their bathing suit so they can run around the splash pad.
 After your fun at the park, a visit to La Crème de la Crème Creamery is a must for one of their Belgian chocolate dipped ice cream cones.

-5. Romantic
+4. Romantic

 Looking for a romantic day or overnight?
-Spoil yourselves and stay at the new Pearle Hotel & Spa.
+Spoil yourselves and stay at the Pearle Hotel & Spa.
 Located on the beautiful waterfront, start your day by grabbing a coffee at a nearby café and strolling the promenade along the waterfront.
 Why not give kayaking or paddle boarding a try at the nearby beach with Burlington Beach Rentals.
 Head back to the hotel for a visit to their lovely spa and indoor pool.

 You will have worked up an appetite after your busy day, so you’ll be ready for a lovely dinner at one of the many nearby restaurants.
 Lots of patio options as well as international flavours.
 End the night with a stroll through Village Square in Downtown Burlington and a cocktail at one of the many patios in the area.